ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/brief-description.md

 For my MOVCOIN2 testcases, I wanted to find $Q$ distinct valid reparentings.
 Do this by forming a sequence $c_i$, $i = 1,2, ..., Q$, $1 <= c_i <= |L| - i$.
 Pick the $c_1$th reparenting in L and remove it from L - this is the first chosen reparenting.
 Pick the $c_2$th reparenting in L and remove it from L; this is the 2nd chosen reparenting; etc.

-So the aim of the Problem is to calculate (and remove) the $c_i$th item in L, with the added twist that each $c_i$ is _encrypted_ in such a way that the $c_i$'s must be processed online.
+So the aim of the Problem is to calculate (and remove) the $c_i$th item in L, with the added twist that each $c_i$ is _encrypted_ in such a way that the $c_i$'s must be _processed online_.
+The requirement that the $c_i$'s must be processed online makes things much more interesting :)

 SOLUTION

 Here's a brief sketch of the solution.
-A documented implementation exists.
+A documented implementation can be found here: http://campus.codechef.com/SITJMADM/viewsolution/33162695/

 First of all, let's figure out how to efficiently tell if a reparenting is _valid_ or not: it's hopefully easy to see that $q=(u,v)$ is a valid reparenting if and only if $v$ is not a descendant of $u$.
 Thus, the size of |L| is likely to be $O(N^2)$ i.e. far too large to